bjc1999/Vehicle-Routing-Problem/README.md

 ## Searching Algorithm
+### Max Execution Time

+The maximum execution time for every search by default is 1 mins.
+If any of the search is searching longer than 1 mins, it will stopped and return current best tour immediately.

 ### DFS

 The naming is a bit confusing, it should be brute force.
-I use permutation to list out all possible combinations and look for the lowest cost combination This should result in the same as using DFS traversal to travel whole search space It only can work with small N, for test case with N = 30+ might need to comment out the DFS search in main method
+I use permutation to list out all possible combinations and look for the lowest cost combination.
+This should result in the same as using DFS traversal to travel whole search space.

 ### Greedy search